31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 Even curtains now have fairy lights sewn in to create a starry background to any room.

-Adding small lights in bookcases, cupboards, and shelves also help establish a cozy mood throughout your home.
+Adding small lights in bookcases, cupboards, and shelves are easy ways to establish a cozy mood throughout your home.

-One of my favorite lighting tips is to have a small light hanging over important pictures or paintings in your rooms to showcase their style.
+One of my favorite hygge home lighting tips is to have a small light hanging over important pictures or paintings in your rooms to showcase their style.

 Using vintage items that weren’t originally meant for lamps and having them repurposed into them is a fun way to add whimsy to your home.